wothke/webpsx/README.md

-/*
-* webPSX
+# webPSX

-* =======
-*
-* 	Copyright (C) 2015 Juergen Wothke
+Copyright (C) 2015 Juergen Wothke
-*
-* Based on original C code of HighlyExperimental & respective DeadBeef plugin (see https://github.com/kode54/deadbeef_he/).
-*
-* LICENSE
-*
-* This library is free software; you can redistribute it and/or modify it
-* under the terms of the GNU Lesser General Public License as published by
-* the Free Software Foundation; either version 2.1 of the License, or (at
-* your option) any later version.
-This library is distributed in the hope
-* that it will be useful, but WITHOUT ANY WARRANTY; without even the implied
-* warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-* GNU Lesser General Public License for more details.
-*
-* You should have received a copy of the GNU Lesser General Public
-* License along with this library; if not, write to the Free Software
-* Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301 USA */

 This is a JavaScript/WebAudio plugin of HighlyExperimental.
-This plugin is designed to work with version 1.0 of my generic WebAudio ScriptProcessor music player (see separate project).
+This plugin is designed to work with my generic WebAudio ScriptProcessor music player (see separate project).

 It allows to play Playstation 1&2 music.(which can be found on pages